Eval427/TDOMI-Remy/README.md

-# TMOMI Remy - Part 1
+# This Man (Dragon) Still Owes Me Ice Cream!
+Remy - Part 1

 AKA This Man (Or Dragon) Owes me Ice Cream!
 Remy Edition

+It is very possible that I will upload a video on getting the "perfect" save so you get maximum content out of this mod (basically just going through the extra content steps listed below)

 Right now this mod is INCOMPLETE (and probably pretty cringy).
 I'm working on a major update that should just about finish up all the current endings.
 I was recommended to tie my mod in with https://github.com/AWSW-Modding/AWSW-Modtools/tree/mod-remy_hatchlings which I'll try getting to.